How many national park in assam

 How Many National Parks Are in Assam?

-Assam proudly hosts seven national parks, making it a leader in wildlife preservation in India.
+Assam proudly hosts eight national parks, making it a leader in wildlife preservation in India.
 These parks range from UNESCO-recognized heritage sites to recently established gems.
 The table below answers how many national park in Assam, along with their key features:

-Park NameEstablishedFamous ForArea (sq km)
+Park NameEstablishedFamous ForRamona

 Kaziranga1974One-horned Rhinoceros430